justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 <img src="Images/rpi-iphone-diagnostics.png" width=600>

-Here is a bash snippet for Mac that runs each of these commands in its own terminal window on the RPi over ssh.
+If `monitor.sh` doesn't work for you, consider using this bash snippet (for Mac).
+It runs each of these commands in its own terminal window on the RPi over ssh.

 The snippet assumes your `~/.ssh/config` file defines the alias `rpi01` to let you ssh into the RPi.